irmen/prog8/docs/source/technical.rst

     Instead change banks in a controlled manual way (or not at all).

 .. note::
-    On the C64, the Basic ROM is *banked out* by default when running a Prog8 program, because it is not needed.
-This means we get access to another 8Kb of RAM at that memory area, which actually gives us a 50 Kb contiguous RAM block from $0801 to $d000 (exclusive).
+    On the C64 and C128, the Basic ROM is *banked out* by default when running a Prog8 program, because it is not needed.
+This means on the C64 we get access to another 8Kb of RAM at that memory area, which actually gives us a 50 Kb contiguous RAM block from $0801 to $d000 (exclusive).
     This means you can create programs of up to **50 Kb** size with prog8 on the C64.
+    On the C128, it means programs can use ~41 Kb of contiguous RAM at $1c00 to $c000 (exclusive).
     However, if your program uses floats, Prog8 *does* need the Basic ROM for the floating point routines, and it won't be banked out.
-Such programs are limited to the regular size of about 38 Kb.
+Such programs are limited to the regular size of about 38 Kb on the C64, and less on the C128.
-    Be aware that the bank setting is only done if you are not using ``%option no_sysinit``!
+    Be aware that the bank setting is only done if you are *not* using ``%option no_sysinit`` because the program's bootstrap code is what initializes the memory bank configuration.

 .. _symbol-prefixing: